Forms & Templates

 - Specialty or Discipline-Specific Accreditation Information (if applicable)

-To propose a change to an existing course, navigate to Curriculog, click on the COURSE: [catalog year] Course Change/Reactivation Form, then click on the checkmark to begin the proposal.
+To propose a change to an existing course, navigate to Modern Campus Curriculum, click on the COURSE: [catalog year] Course Change/Reactivation Form, then click on the checkmark to begin the proposal.

 - Course description